 Healthcare Provider Update: Offers health insurance with no employee premium, plus dental, vision, and life insurance 7.
 As ACA subsidies expire, Alphas zero-premium coverage provides significant financial protection compared to rising marketplace costs.
 Click here to learn more

-As the environment changes with the coming end of the Tax Cuts and Jobs Act, Alpha Metallurgical Resources employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
+With the passage of the One Big Beautiful Bill Act (OBBBA, signed July 4, 2025), Alpha Metallurgical Resources employees must navigate these changes strategically,' says Brent Wolf of The Retirement Group, a division of Wealth Enhancement Group.
 'It is therefore important to consider Roth conversions, tax-loss harvesting, and estate planning in order to maintain financial health in the changing tax environment.'

 The author of this paper agrees that Alpha Metallurgical Resources employees who are likely to be affected by the possible change in tax laws should make it a point to meet their financial advisors to see how they can be best prepared for the future,' suggests Kevin Landis from The Retirement Group, a division of Wealth Enhancement Group.
 'Some of the strategies that may be useful in the current environment and which may become particularly valuable as the tax laws change include Roth conversions and tax-loss harvesting.'